inveniosoftware/react-searchkit/docs/docs/connect_your_rest_apis.md

 ## TL;DR

-* You can override specific config providing a `searchConfig` object injected as prop in the main component
+* You can use available adapters and provide your own configuration
-* You can implement your own API connector by implementing the same interface as `SearchAPI` and inject it as prop `searchApi` in the main component
+* You can create your own API adapter by implementing a new class and inject it as prop `searchApi` in the main component